VARTE GROUP

 vulnerabilities and exploits

-The post Stealthy hackers exploit cPanel flaw in active backdoor campaign (CVE-2026-41940) appeared first on Help Net Security.
+The post Ransomware gangs find Europe’s weakest link in third-party suppliers appeared first on Help Net Security.

 technology and tools